roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

    'user_data': 'my-data-in-BaseObs' }

-As you see the actually called method is :py:meth:`DerObs.notification`, even if the method in :py:class:`DerObs` is not explicitly declared to be a notification method.
+As you see the actually called method is meth:`DerObs.notification`, even if the method in :py:class:`DerObs` is not explicitly declared to be a notification method.
 Furthermore, the keyword arguments specified at declaration time in class :py:class:`BaseObs` are passed down to :py:obj:`info`